genicam/harvesters/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Sample Code**
+ I can show a piece of code that demonstrates the reported phenomenon:

+- [ ] Yes
+- [X] No

-If possible, please provide a sample code that can illustrate the issue.
+If yes, please provide a sample code:
 ```
 h = Harvester()
 h.say_hello()
 ```
-If applicable, please paste the output (tracebakc, etc) here:
+If applicable, please paste the actual output (its whole tracebakc, etc) here:
 ```
 >>> h.say_hello()
 Traceback (most recent call last):